DynamiQ: Accelerating Gradient Synchronization using Compressed Multi-hop All-reduce: The Framework

 \subp{Reduce-scatter.} The $n$ workers split their gradients into $n$ \emph{chunks}, where $C_{i,j}$ is the $i$'th chunk of the $j$'th worker.
-For each $i\in\set{0,\ldots,n-1}$, chunks $\set{C_{i,j}\mid j\in\set{0,\ldots,n-1}}$ are aggregated, in parallel with chunk sets of other $i$'s.
+For each index $i\in\set{0,\ldots,n-1}$, chunks $\set{C_{i,j}\mid j\in\set{0,\ldots,n-1}}$ are aggregated, in parallel with chunk sets of other $i$'s.
 For each such $i$, the reduce-scatter topology is an in-arborescence, i.e., a tree where all edges point towards a single sink.
 For example, on a ring all-reduce, the aggregation topology for a single chunk is simply a path, while for butterfly we visualize the topology in \Cref{fig:butterfly-demo} in \Cref{sec:adaptation-butterfly}.\footnote{Note that as the different $i$'s are aggregated in parallel; e.g., in ring all-reduce, each node acts both as a sender and a receiver, and the total communication pattern forms a cycle.}

-The aggregation works as follows: Leaf nodes (which receive no external messages for a specific chunk index $i$) simply transmit their local chunk to the next node in the topology.
-Internal nodes serve as intermediaries that aggregate partial sums, while the sink node for the chunk terminates its reduce-scatter phase.
+The aggregation works as follows: Leaf nodes (which receive no external messages for a specific chunk index $i$) transmit their \revise{compressed} local chunk to the next node in the topology.
+Internal nodes serve as intermediaries that \revise{decompress and aggregate} partial sums \revise{(including their local chunk), recompress, and send to the next node}, while the sink node for \revise{the chunk terminates its reduce-scatter phase by decompressing and adding its local chunk.}

 \subp{All-gather.} Upon the completion of the reduce-scatter phase, the all-gather phase commences, during which the sinks broadcast the aggregated sums to all other workers.

 \subp{Fused kernels.} We now describe how we optimize the all-reduce (illustrated in~\Cref{subfig:overview-matrix-d}). \sys employs four distinct types of fused kernels determined by the accumulation state and node type.
 The first kernel is used to compress the chunk entries at the leaf nodes.
 Internal nodes then use a decompress-accumulate kernel when they have received partial sums from all but the last of their parent nodes.
 When receiving the partial sum of the last parent, they apply a decompress-accumulate-recompress kernel to also get the sum ready for the next transmission.